Rambo Micklem

 What is a Rambo Micklem bridle?

-- Rambo Micklem Multi Bridle: versatile, can be used with or without a bit (sidepull, jaw crossed, or chin crossed).
-Can also be used as a caveson, but is therefore not allowed in competitions.
+- Rambo Micklem Multi Bridle: versatile, can be used with or without a bit (sidepull, jaw crossed, or poll crossed).
+Also usable as a hackamore, but therefore not permitted in competitions.

-- Rambo Micklem Competition Bridle: can only be used with a bit and is permitted in competitions.
-Available as a standard model and as a Deluxe version with white decorative stitching.
+- Rambo Micklem Competition Bridle: exclusively for use with a bit and permitted in competitions.
+Available as a standard model and as Deluxe with white decorative stitching.

 How exactly does the Micklem bridle work?

-With a Micklem bridle, the noseband is directly connected to the poll piece.
-The bit is attached to the noseband with bit straps, so there is hardly any pressure behind the ears.
-Pressure is applied to the nose rather than the poll, which provides more comfort and particularly appeals to stronger horses.Can a Rambo Micklem bridle also be used bitless?
+In a Micklem bridle, the noseband is directly connected to the poll piece.
+The bit is attached to the noseband with bit straps, causing minimal pressure behind the ears.
+Pressure is felt more on the nose than on the poll, providing more comfort and appealing particularly to stronger horses.Can a Rambo Micklem bridle also be used bitless?

 A Micklem avoids sensitive nerves and pressure points that often cause problems with traditional bridles.
-The throatlatch runs along the cheek instead of over sensitive nerve paths, while the noseband does not rest on the jaw.
+The throatlash runs along the cheek instead of over sensitive nerve pathways, while the noseband does not lie over the jaw.
 This prevents irritation and ensures greater relaxation.Can I try a Rambo Micklem bridle before buying it?

-Yes, at DocHorse you can try out both the Micklem Multi Bridle and the Micklem Competition Bridle through our Test Center.
-This way, you can experience firsthand which bridle best suits your horse.For what type of horses is a Micklem bridle suitable?
+Yes, at DocHorse, you can try out both the Micklem Multi Bridle and the Micklem Competition Bridle through our Test Center.
+This allows you to experience firsthand which bridle best suits your horse.What type of horses is a Micklem bridle suitable for?

-At DocHorse, you will find the complete range of Rambo Micklem bridles, always competitively priced and available directly from stock.
+At DocHorse, you will find the complete range of Rambo Micklem bridles, always at competitive prices and available directly from stock.